Our Law Firm assists foreigners that wish to acquire Italian citizenship and are eligible to obtain it.

 The appeal takes place with a complete production of documentation proving the right to request citizenship, accompanied by some testimonies.

-The appeal, which lasts not less than 2 years, will end with a sentence given by either the TAR or the Court, approving or rejecting your application for citizenship.
+An appeal, which lasts not less than 2 years, will end with a sentence given by either the TAR or the Court, approving or rejecting your application for citizenship.

 Against the sentence of rejection, you will be able to bring an action to the Council of State or to the Court of Appeal.